In the Community

 Connecting with the community is at the core of the SACI experience̶̶ ̶ both inside and outside of the classroom.
 SACI actively promotes volunteer opportunities and community service.
 Through voluntarism you will discover the “real” life of Florence and Florentines.
 In many instances, you will be able to improve your Italian language skills.

 Through arrangements that SACI has reached with organizations in Florence, you will have a wide range of volunteer opportunities from which to choose.
-You will be able to assist in the teaching of English at elementary schools, work at a children’s lending library, serve as an English-language museum guide, help at a human rights agency, assist with the installation of SACI Gallery exhibitions, or work on creative projects with healthcare providers and patients.
+You will be able to assist in the teaching of English at elementary schools, work at a children’s lending library, serve as an English-language museum guide, volunteer for BHMF Black History Month Florence, help at a human rights agency, assist with the installation of SACI Gallery exhibitions, or work on creative projects with healthcare providers and patients.

 In these and other ways, your experience will extend far beyond the classroom.
 You will meet people from all walks of life, and hopefully they will have as positive impact upon your life and you will have on theirs.